 But it’s always better to focus on those tactics that don’t get you penalized by Google algorithms.
 That’s the only way you get better rankings in the long run.

-So what do you think about the gray hat SEO techniques mentioned here?
+So what do you think about the gray hat search engine optimization techniques mentioned here?
 Do you have any more SEO techniques, tips or tricks in mind?
 Share your thoughts in the comments below. `